Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

-and thus define harmonic forms.
-The set $H^1$ of harmonic forms of $A^1$ is finite-dimensional by standard theory.

-Then Kuranishi defines a holomorphic map $G$ from $A^1$ to $A^1$ and proves, using the inverse mapping theorem, that it is a biholomorphism between a special subset of $A^1$ (containing in particular all integrable almost complex structures close enough to $0$) and a neighborhood $W$ of $0$ in $H^1$.
+Then Kuranishi defines a holomorphic map $G$ from $A^1$ to $A^1$ and proves that it is a biholomorphism between a special subset of $A^1$ (containing in particular all integrable almost complex structures close enough to $0$) and a neighborhood $W$ of $0$ in $H^1$, the (finite-dimensional) space of harmonic forms in $A^1$; or, using the Dolbeault isomorphisms, in $H^1(X,\Theta)$.

-Using the Dolbeault isomorphisms, one has that $W\subset H^1$ can be identified with a neighborhood of $0$ in the first cohomology group of $X$ with values in the sheaf of holomorphic tangent vectors, classically denoted by $H^1(X,\Theta)$.
-In the sequel, by abuse of notation, we still denote by $W$ this neighborhood and we identify an element of $H^1(X,\Theta)$ with the corresponding almost complex structure of $H^1$.

-Remark that to $W$ is naturally associated a smooth family $\Cal W$ of almost complex structures.
-Namely, put on $X^{diff}\times W$ the almost CR-structure tangent to the fibers $X^{diff}\times\{Cst\}$ and equal to $\alpha$ on the fiber $X^{diff}\times \{\alpha\}$.
-Choose an inclusion $j : X\to W_0$ if a marked family is needed.
-Proposition K1 implies that $W$ is {\it complete} for differentiable deformation families of $X$ and even for marked families.
-This just means that, given $\pi : \Cal X\to V$, a differentiable deformation family of $X$, then, shrinking $V$ if necessary, there exists a smooth map of pairs $f: (V,0)\to (W,0)$ such that $\Cal X$ is locally isomorphic to the pull-back of $\Cal W$ by $f$, as follows: